All Things Stewart Mineral Springs

 Mary & Me and Stewart Springs

 Before, it had ceased operations each winter, December through February.
 In yet earlier years it was open only seven months, from April Fool's Day to Halloween.
-With often-modest visitor volume even in pleasant-weather season, likely no one had dared even thought of trying to keep place open through often-gnarly winters.
+With often-modest visitor volume even in pleasant-weather season, it's likely no one had even dared thought of trying to keep place open through often-gnarly winters.
 Would people come?
 Would they get snowed in?
 Would water pipes freeze?
 (Yes to all.)

 The venerable old restaurant was re-opening as well, after being shuttered for ages.